Skip to main content

 Consider the following factors when deciding your deployment environment approach:

-• You do not need the development and testing environments to be license.
+• You do not need the development and testing environments to be licensed.
 You can simply use Ignition’s trial license.
 Some customers elect to purchase licenses for these environments to remove having to reset every 2 hours.
 The choice is completely yours.

 • It is extremely important to understand the differences in Ignition's configuration for each environment.
 They cannot be exactly the same.
 The production environment is communicating to live data sources such as devices and SQL databases and more.
 You may not want your development and testing environments connected to the same live data sources.
 You also may have different authentication sources or permission models on the development and testing environments.
 The following is a short list of common differences: